-The Patterns of Perception in Parkinson’s disease (PoP-PD) project will involve four main stages:
+The Patterns of Perception in Parkinson’s disease (PoP-PD) project involved four main stages:

-  - Through creative workshops, people living with Parkinson’s and their carers will have the opportunity to share their thoughts and experiences with discussions around dementia in Parkinson’s.
+- Through creative workshops, people living with Parkinson’s and their loved ones had the opportunity to share their thoughts and experiences around discussions about dementia in Parkinson’s.

-  - This consultation period allows us to get input into the effectiveness of the information resources and then modify them to be as beneficial as possible.
+- This consultation phase allowed us to get input into the effectiveness of the information resources and then modify them to be as beneficial as possible.

 - Once the booklets were finalised, we launched an awareness campaign together with Parkinson’s UK to share the booklets with the Parkinson’s community.